What Is The Ideal Air Conditioner Temperature For Electricity Savings?

-It is recommended that Australians in this region set their air conditioners to 24 to 25 degrees Celsius in summer.
+The recommended air conditioner temperature for Australians in this region is 24 to 25 degrees Celsius in summer.

 Set your air conditioner’s reverse cycle heating to a pleasant 19 to 20°C in winter.
 This climate offers little humidity, and quite mild conditions during winter and summer.
 That means air conditioners can maintain this temperature comfortably.

 This region has a mild temperate climate.

 This region has a Mediterranean climate.

-In winter, the best air conditioner temperature is 18 degrees Celsius.
+In winter, the best temperature for reverse cycle heating is 18 degrees Celsius.